-Grocery Store Anchored Shopping Center Cap Rates in 2021
+Grocery Store Anchored Shopping Center Cap Rates in 2022

-Grocery Store Anchored Shopping Center Cap Rates Beyond 2021
+Grocery Store Anchored Shopping Center Cap Rates Beyond 2022

 According to Melina Cordero, a managing director of CBRE’s Retail Capital Markets business, grocery-anchored shopping centers may be a “bulletproof class” that may “see some cap rate compression in the months to come.”
 We support this view based on three factors: necessity, adaptability, and performance.

 The COVID-19 pandemic revealed how crucial grocery stores are to supporting our daily lives.
 We all need to eat every day and the grocery store is where food is purchased.
 But, the shopping experience will continue to change.
-Grocery stores like Amazon-owned Whole Foods and Walmart have taken a leading position in adapting to covid shopping preferences, which includes online ordering and curbside pickup options.
+Grocery stores like Amazon-owned Whole Foods and Walmart have taken a leading position in adapting to newer shopping preferences, which includes online ordering and curbside pickup options.

 Downside Risks Remain

-Tenant financial conditions must be scrutinized now more than ever and non-financial elements of the transaction – like location and market – must be researched thoroughly.
+Tenant financial conditions must be scrutinized now more than ever, and non-financial elements of the transaction – like location and market – must be researched thoroughly.
 We prefer national tenants and credit tenants who have a long-term track record of performance and growth markets whose demographics are favorable for future rent increases.